ArchisDhakne/passwordGenerator/README.md

 and in the end i have genrated a function which will copy that password to clipboard So one can click on that copy button and will be able to copy the randomly generated password

-I also have added some special effects to it upon copying the password so it will help user to know that it has copyed the password